krutikpatel/leetcode2019/backtracking/Notes.md

 ### For recursive calls

-primitive data types and immutable classes (String, Integer etc), will not have to be backtracked.
-Each call stack preserves their own value, so we dont have to manually revert it.
+- primitive data types (int, double, long) and immutable classes (String, Integer etc), will not have to be backtracked.
+Each call stack preserves their own value,

+- so we dont have to manually revert it.